zukunft/zukunft.com/docs/code_functions_all.md

         \-- component - returns the next free order number for a new view component
     \-- is_predefined
         \-- formula - if the formula has a fixed process for the result
+    \-- ref_exp_is_valid
+        \-- formula - if the formula has a fixed process for the result
+    \-- user_exp_is_valid
+        \-- formula - if the formula has a fixed process for the result
+    \-- expression_may_match
+        \-- formula - if the formula has a fixed process for the result
     \-- no_ref_needed
         \-- formula_map - check if the formula in the database needs to be updated
     \-- needs_to